shapeshed/shapeshed.com/content/posts/drawing_symmetrical_shapes_in_illustrator.md

-{
-  "title": "Drawing symmetrical shapes in Illustrator", "date": "2007-06-28T00:00:00+01:00",
++++
+date = "2007-06-28T00:00:00+01:00"
-  "description": "Drawing symmetrical shapes in illustrator can be a little bit tricky but once mastered it is a technique you can use over and over again. ", "tags": [
+description = "Drawing symmetrical shapes in illustrator can be a little bit tricky but once mastered it is a technique you can use over and over again. " tags = ["Illustrator", "Design"] title = "Drawing symmetrical shapes in Illustrator"

-    "Illustrator",
-    "Design"
-  ]
-}
++++

 ## What we want to achieve